 U.S. citizens in their first through third year of college may apply.
 Applicants must finish the program abroad before graduation.
 Recipients incur a service requirement: they must make a good faith effort to gain employment for a period of time equal to the duration of their award, with any one of a large list of federal agencies.
 If a suitable federal job is not identified, award recipients may fulfill the requirement by working in the field of higher education in an area of study for which the scholarship was awarded.
 Note that Boren also offers awards for graduate study.

 Applicants must be endorsed by their home institution, however there is no limit to the number of applicants Pomona may nominate in any given year.
 Applicants must first choose a study abroad program that they would like to participate in; the Boren Scholarship does not choose or recommend programs for applicants, but students are encouraged to consult with their study abroad office, faculty, and advisors.
 You must make the case that your immediate and long-term plans benefit the interests of the U.S. The application is available online.
 Pomona’s deadline is 1/19/17; Boren’s deadline is 2/9/2017.
-Please contact Jennifer Locke if you are thinking about applying; she can give you more information about the internal application process.
+To apply, please complete the online application and hit "submit" by Pomona's internal deadline.
+We will then contact you to review your application and set up a brief interview before putting your application forward to the national competition.
+Please also ask your recommenders to submit their recommendations to the Boren website by 1/19 so that we can refer to them in our internal review process.